 Be prepared for car emergencies.

 You may benefit from joining an auto club so that you can take advantage of their roadside assistance if needed.
 We are members of AAA and it came in handy.
+Not only do they offer auto assistance, but there are also AAA discounts on attractions.
 On our way back home, we got a flat tire on the highway in North Little Rock, Arkansas.
 Luckily, my husband was able to get off the road and over to the gas station.
 From there, we called AAA and they put on our spare.
 Then, we were able to get to a nearby tire shop for a new tire.

 Be prepared for car emergencies.
 When driving through Arkansas, we got a flat tire.
-Thanksfully, AAA came to the rescue.
+Thankfully, AAA came to the rescue.
+As a bonus, AAA offers discounts to attractions like the Monterey Bay Aquarium and deals for Six Flags.

 Turn your road trip with into an educational experience.